PimpTrizkit/PJs/README.md

 &emsp;&emsp;&emsp;&emsp;*"This is what I write my JavaScript in." - PT*

-Pimped Javascript - Just a library of my javascript functions, or shims.
+Pimped Javascript - Just a library of my javascript functions and shims.
 They are generally built for speed, size, versatility, and portability (copy and paste-able).
 Readability will be sacrificed, because they are optimized for usage right out-of-the-box.
 Therefore, this documentation will have to make up for that.

 As you can see, a number of the functions are simple.
 For these, the real work will be to help the documentation and in formalizing a standard.